 The problem seems to be with digital formats in general.
 Or rather, a physical book offers an advantage to students.
 Because other studies found that learning with a print book leads to better comprehension and retention than using ebooks (Source).

-That means, books in digital format, be it audiobook or ebook, are not the best way to prepare for tests.
+That means books in digital format – be it audiobook or ebook – are not the best way to prepare for tests.
 Studying with a good old print book might be your first choice here.

-One theory why print books work better than ebooks or audiobooks for learning is that your eyes can jump back to a previous word more easily on a paper page to ensure you fully understand a sentence.
+One theory as to why print books work better than ebooks or audiobooks for learning is that your eyes can jump back to a previous word more easily on a paper page to ensure you fully understand a sentence.

 That’s something that is simply too much of a hassle with audiobooks as you would have to do a repeat listen of more than just that one word or sentence.
 In ebooks, this function is often limited as well since you see less of the text on-screen than you do in an open paper book (Source).